lip6/coriolis/documentation/content/pages/homepage.rst

 library.
 It has been in used in research projects such as the 875K transistors
 |StaCS| superscalar microprocessor or the 400K transistors |IEEE| gigabit |HSL|
 router.
 It has been actively developped during the 1990-2000 years and is maintained since.
-It's practical limit for one standard cell block (flat) is about 10K gates, above that limit you would need to use hierarchy and manually build a floorplan.
+Its practical limit for one standard cell block (flat) is about 10K gates, above that limit you would need to use hierarchy and manually build a floorplan.
 |Alliance| is entirely written in C.